zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

 8. Type 'exit' to exit mysql.

-9. Next, we need to update the config file for MySQL to allow for outside connections.
+9. Next, you need to update the config file for MySQL to allow for outside connections.

-10. First, we need to change to the root directory.
+10. First, you need to change to the root directory.

     Type the command:
     ```